 The following are the most notable differences between crossbow and rifle hunting:

-When purchasing a scope for your crossbow it’s important to keep in mind the type of rail you’ll be working with when mounting.
+When purchasing a night vision crossbow scope or thermal scope it’s important to keep in mind the type of rail you’ll be working with when mounting.

 Crossbow rails can alternate depending on brand.
 Some rails will be fixed to the crossbow and others will be removable.

 Adapters can also be purchased in order to make a specific scope connect to a specific rail.
 When selecting the best thermal or night vision scope for you, familiarize yourself with the type of rail on your crossbow.